mananaggarwal2001/BasicGymWebstie/README.md

 # BasicGymWebstie
-#### This is the Basic GYM Website which was made using the HTML , CSS Only and only allowed to open on the Desktop only and it is not a responsive website
+#### This is the Basic GYM Website which was made using the HTML , CSS Only and only allowed to open on the Desktop only as it is not a responsive website

 #### [Fitness Website Demo](http://mananaggarwal.me/BasicGymWebstie/)